perlindgren/srp-analysis/README.md

 ## Learning outcomes, Robust and Energy Efficient Real-Time Systems

 - Real-Time Scheduling and Analysis.
 SRP provides an execution model and resource management policy with outstanding properties of race-and deadlock free execution, single blocking and stack sharing.
 Our Rust RTIC framework provides a correct by construction implementation of SRP, exploiting zero-cost (software) abstractions.
-Using Rust RTIC resource management and scheduling, is done by directly by the hardware, which allows for efficiency (Rust zero-cost abstraction) and predictability.
+Using Rust RTIC resource management and scheduling are performed directly by the hardware which allows for efficiency (Rust zero-cost abstraction) and predictability.

   The SRP model is amenable to static analysis, which you have now internalized through an actual implementation of the theoretical foundations.
 We have also covered methods for Worst Case Execution Time (WCET) analysis by cycle accurate measurements, which in combination with Symbolic Execution for test-case generation allows for high degree of automation.